 Hamas, in its political experience in power, had encounters with Palestinian Salafis who reject democracy and declare those who advocate it as apostates.
-Hamas refused their logic, and their claim that those who partake in the elections of the PLC and adopt democracy are giving the right of legislation to people when this is the sole purview of Allah,66 and are therefore engaging in idolatry.
+Hamas refused their logic, and their claim that those who partake in the elections of the PLC and adopt democracy are giving the right of legislation to people when this is the sole purview of Allah, 68 and are therefore engaging in idolatry.
 Indeed, this view is loose, illogical, and inconsistent with Islamic law and reality.
-In other words, Hamas believes in ruling according to Allah's law, and believes that democracy it believes at the same time that there are broad shared grounds with democracy that are considered permissible according to the supreme goals and priorities of Islam.
+In other words, Hamas believes in ruling according to Allah's law, and believes that democratic practice must not violate definitive scriptures with conclusive meaning.
+However, it believes at the same time that there are broad shared grounds with democracy that are considered permissible according to the supreme goals and priorities of Islam.
 Hamas also believes in gradualism in building Muslim society, and creating a favorable environment for the application of the provisions of Islam.
 The PLC and its parliamentary blocs operate in the scope of the permissible that Shari'ah has left for people to interpret by themselves.
-Therefore, Hamas believes that Islam has developed shura as a general concept, and left the details and mechanisms
+Therefore, Hamas believes that Islam has developed Shura as a general concept, and left the details and mechanisms for the circumstances of time, place, and people, in a way that would fulfill the general interests of society and the nation, 69 something that is consistent with democracy.